 - 1 1/2 tsp vanilla extract

-- Preheat oven to 350˚F. Butter three 9" round cake pans, and dust with extra flour, tapping out excess.
+- Preheat oven to 350˚F. Butter two 9" round cake pans, and dust with extra flour, tapping out excess.

 - Sift flour, sugar, cocoa, baking soda, baking powder, and salt into the bowl of a mixer.
 Beat on low-speed until just combined.
 Increase speed to medium, and add eggs, buttermilk, oil, and vanilla.
 Beat until smooth, approximately 3 minutes.
 Turn mixer off and carefully add boiling water.
 Beat on high for approximately 1 minute until well-combined.

 - Divide batter evenly among pans.
 Bake for 30 to 35 minutes, until set and a toothpick inserted in the center of each comes out clean.
 Cool for 15 minutes of a cooling rack, turn out cakes onto the rack and allow to cool completely before frosting and assembling.